Mediation

 FAMILY MEDIATION

 Mediation is a confidential meeting between the parties in matters of separation, divorce, and child custody, including all property issues, spousal support, child access, and child support.
-The information that the parties provide in mediation is kept in confidence, both by the mediator and by the parties, as almost all of the information discussed in mediation cannot be used against a party in court.
+The information that the parties provide in mediation is kept in confidence, both by the mediator and by the parties, as almost all of the information discussed in mediation cannot be used against a party in court should the matter not be resolved through mediaion.

 Mediation promotes and improves communication between the parties.